coin100-dao/.github/profile/README.md

 Deployed on Polygon for low gas fees and high throughput, ensuring efficient and cost-effective transactions for users.

 ### C100 Token Contract
-Implements ERC20 standards with a rebasing mechanism, ownership control, pause/unpause functionalities, fee splitting between treasury and liquidity pool, and integration points for future governance.
+Implements ERC20 standards with a rebasing mechanism, ownership control, pause/unpause functionalities, fee splitting between treasury and multiple liquidity pools, and integration points for future governance.

 ### Public Sale Contract
 Handles the initial distribution of C100 tokens.
 Investors purchase C100 with USDC at a fixed rate during the ICO period.
 Unsold tokens are burned at the end, ensuring only the circulating supply reflects real participants.